sgoodluck/sgoodluck.github.io/content/posts/blogging-with-emacs.md

 1. In Emacs, use the org-capture command (`SPC X b` or `C-c c b`) to create a new post
 2. Write some test content
 3. Save the file
-4. Export to Hugo by pressing `SPC m e H h` from within your org file
+4. Export to Hugo by pressing `SPC m e H h` (`C-c C-e H h` for not evil users) from within your org file

 This should take your existing new-post blog file and export it right to your hugo-blog site.
-This was enabled through the `(setq org-hugo-base-dir "~/Documents/Projects/hugo-blog/")` line in your `config.el` from earlier from earlier.
+We enabled this shortcut by adding `(setq org-hugo-base-dir "~/Documents/Projects/hugo-blog/")` to our emacs config earlier.

 **Note:** If your Hugo server is still running, it will automatically detect changes and refresh your browser.